 It is tough to treat all succies the same as many plant families have dormant periods during different times of the year.
 The following tips can be applied as general care tips for the seasons.

 These months bring on more sunlight, higher temperatures, and less rain.
 During these months you will want to ensure plants have enough shade to be protected from intense summer sun and make sure to water them as often as they need to with the increased evaporation rates.
 The higher heats can literally melt some of your succies so it is best to learn the USDA zone you live in and the USDA zone of your plants to compare the two.

 Fall and Winter

 These months can be harsh on your plants as it is colder, rainier, and far less sunlight.
 All of these factors work against you but the biggest is the rain.
 Ensure your plants are in well draining soil prior to these months and that will lower chances of rot.
 Refrain from watering succulents yourself if it has been raining.
 Also be careful of frost so look into the USDA zone of your area and of your plants.
 If they are at risk of frost you may want to cover them with cloth, put under an overhang or bring them inside.

 To withhold water and/or increase direct sunlight to fluctuate the coloring to more reds, pinks and oranges.

 Stressing succulents is a transitional process as you are slowly preparing the plant to endure harsh conditions.
 The ideal season to prepare and stress a succulent is in the spring.
 It will allow a better transition to hotter temperatures and more intense sunlight.
-I personally stress succulents year round but in the plant's prime it will be during summer.
+I personally stress succulents year round but with more sunlight in the summer this is a resource to utilize.

-Below is my basic breakdown of how I stress succulents which can be succeeded over 12 weeks.
+Below is my basic breakdown of how I stress succulents which can be succeeded over the span of 10 weeks.

-Week 7-9: morning sun, afternoon sun with shade cover, no water
+Week 7-9: morning sun + afternoon sun with shade cover

-Week 10-12: full sun, all day with no cover, water if entirely needed
+Week 10 onward: full sun, all day with no cover